multiversx/mx-chain-go/integrationTests/chainSimulator/smoke/testdata/README.md

 the other two modes must roll back that increment.
 This is a test fixture, not an application contract: exported callbacks deliberately have no caller authorization.

+The `send(destination)` endpoint forwards the incoming EGLD as a pure transfer, without a destination endpoint, for the contract payability matrix.

 Rebuild with a WAT compiler, for example:

 ```sh